jprjr/sockexec/README.md

 * `1:1,3:cat,5:hello,0:,`
     * A string indicating you have one argument, the argument (`cat`), a string to send to standard input (`hello`), and the zero-byte termination string.

-`sockexec` won't launch any programs until it's received the 0-byte termination string.
-You're not required to send all the strings at once - you could, for example, send each of these strings individually.
+`sockexec` will launch the program as soon as its done reading your argument strings.
+It will continue reading strings for the program's standard input until it receives the 0-byte termination string.
+See `src/example-cat.pl` for an example of using `cat` as a sort of echo server.

 ### Output